Last Updated on June 19, 2022 by Quantified Trading

 XLP is great mainly because of three reasons:

-XLP goes its own way
+XLP goes its own way and is very good for trading

 QQQ and SPY are highly correlated, but XLP correlates less.
 The reason is most likely twofold: XLP is often a “safe haven”, and due to changes in interest levels it might go opposite directions than for example growth stocks on Nasdaq.